Romans-I-XVI/Roku-gameEngine/README.md

 ##### defineRoom(room_name as String, room_creation_function as Function) as Void
 Define a new room.
 The function provided will be called when the room is switched to, the function provided receives an empty object and modifies it as necessary.
 This is the same as defineObject() except it is used for rooms.
 ##### changeRoom(room_name as String, [args as AssociativeArray]) as Boolean
 Switches to a room that has been defined using defineRoom().
-The args AssociativeArray is optional, if args is provided, all key/value pairs will be added to the instance.
+The args AssociativeArray is optional, it will be passed to the onCreate() method.
 ##### resetRoom() as Void
 Resets the current room, retaining the original args.

-Returns false if the room switch failed.

 ###### ---Bitmap Methods---
-##### loadBitmap(bitmap_name as String, path as String) as Boolean
+##### loadBitmap(bitmap_name as String, path as Dynamic) as Boolean
 Loads a bitmap into memory and makes it available by name with the getBitmap() function.
 The path can also be an associative array structured like so {width: 10, height: 10, AlphaEnable: true}, doing this will create an empty bitmap.
 Returns true if successful.
 ##### getBitmap(bitmap_name as String) as Dynamic
 Returns the bitmap associated with the provided name.
 Returns invalid if a bitmap with the provided name hasn't been loaded.